How to Prevent Flooding in Your Garage July 31, 2017 – Posted in: Blog

 How to Prevent Garage Flooding

-- Enhance Your Drainage: The best way to prevent water leaking under a garage door is to shore up the drainage around your garage.
+- Enhance Your Drainage: The way to prevent water leaking under a garage door is to shore up the drainage around your garage.
 Consider using French drains to move standing water away from your home and its garage.

 - Check Your Foundation: Examine your foundation for cracks at regular intervals and immediately fill cracks as they appear.
 Why?
 Because water can come through these cracks and even seep into your garage if left unaddressed, increasing the chances of your garage filling with water.

-- Install Vents: Flood vents are a unique installation that can help protect your home.
+- Install Vents: Flood vents are a unique installation that can protect your home.
 They are meant to allow flood water to pour into your garage, both in and out.
 Why would you want that?
-To prevent those same flood waters from finding their way into the living spaces of your home and to help any unwanted water quickly drain from your garage as soon as it is able.
+To prevent those same flood waters from finding their way into the living spaces of your home and to any unwanted water quickly drain from your garage as soon as it is able.

 - Improve Weatherstripping: Is your garage door’s weatherstripping worn, cracked and in need of replacement?
 If so, water will not have any problem sneaking past your garage’s threshold and into its interior.
 Quality weatherstripping can mean the difference between water leaking under a garage door and your garage remaining entirely dry.